Strong coupling theory of heavy fermion criticality: Introduction

-In this report, we present a semi-phenomenological theory of the scaling behavior near an AFM QCP within an Anderson lattice model.
-As discussed above, we show how energy fluctuations may lead to a momentum-independent critical quasiparticle self energy.
-The feedback of the critical quasiparticle properties (the $Z$-factor) into the spin and energy fluctuation spectrum leads to a self-consistent equation for the quasiparticle self energy and effective mass $m^{\ast }/m\propto Z^{-1}$.
-This allows a strong-coupling solution in the form of a fractional power law $Z(\omega )\propto \omega ^{\alpha }$ with $ \alpha =1/4$ for 3D and $\alpha =1/8$ for 2-D AFM spin fluctuations.
-The free energy obeys scaling characterized by fractional power laws.
-The dynamical structure factor is found to satisfy $\omega /T$-scaling within the critical cone.
-Comparison of our theory with experimental data shows detailed agreement.
+In this report, we present a semi-phenomenological theory of the scaling behavior near an AFM QCP.
+As discussed above, we show how spin-exchange energy fluctuations may lead to a momentum-independent critical quasiparticle self energy.
+The feedback of the critical quasiparticle properties (the $Z$ -factor) into the spin and energy fluctuation spectrum leads to a self-consistent equation for the quasiparticle self energy and effective mass $m^{\ast }/m\propto Z^{-1}$.
+This allows a strong-coupling solution in the form of a fractional power law $Z(\omega )\propto \omega ^{\eta }$.
+The value of $\eta$ for different circumstances will be discussed in Sec.\ IV.
+In Sec.\ V, we show that the dynamical structure factor satisfies $\omega /T$-scaling within the quantum critical region of the phase diagram.
+The free energy obeys scaling characterized by fractional power laws; this is described in Sec.\ VI .
+In Sec. \ VII, we present an alternative derivation of our results in the framework of the spin-fermion model.
+Comparison of our theory with experimental data is discussed in Sec.\ VIII and we summarize our findings in Sec.\ IX.

 The above scenario depends sensitively on the detailed nature of spin fluctuations in a given system.
-For example, 3D AFM fluctuations do not lead to true critical behavior, i.e. a Gaussian fluctuation theory is applicable \cite{Hertz,Millis}, provided the effective mass enhancement by critical fluctuations is not too large.
-We argue below that in CCA there is a wide region of quasi-2D antiferromagnetic fluctuations which gives rise to a substantial enhancement of the effective mass and may drive the system into a strong-coupling regime of 2D or 3D antiferromagnetic fluctuations.
+For example, 3D AFM fluctuations do not lead to true critical behavior, i.e. a Gaussian fluctuation theory is applicable, \cite{Hertz,Millis} provided the effective mass enhancement by critical fluctuations is not too large.
+We argue below that in CCA there is a wide region of 2D antiferromagnetic fluctuations, which gives rise to a substantial enhancement of the effective mass and may drive the system into a strong-coupling regime of 2D or 3D antiferromagnetic fluctuations.
+In YRS, on the other hand, ferromagnetic fluctuations in the temperature regime $ 0.3K\lesssim T\lesssim 20K$ lead to a substantial enhancement of the effective mass when the system crosses over into a 3D antiferromagnetic fluctuation regime below $0.3K$.